AA/PPS 02.01.01 - Academic Credit Courses

 4 – senior – upper-division coursework that includes complex levels of knowledge at an advanced college-level difficulty;

-5 and 6 – post baccalaureate and master’s – master’s level coursework that includes specialized knowledge of the field with an emphasis on primary source materials and research and creative activity;
+5 and 6 – post baccalaureate and master’s – master’s level coursework that includes specialized knowledge of the field with an emphasis on primary source materials and research and creative activity; or

 7 – doctoral – doctoral coursework that prepares students to critically evaluate evidence, conduct original scholarly research, and qualify for professional practice.